 The artist has a lengthy exhibition history beginning with the 1974 New Talent Festival, sponsored by eighteen New York galleries to provide venues for unknown artists.
 Poindexter Gallery participated and introduced her paintings.
-A solo exhibition at Poindexter Gallery followed and since then she has had over thirty-five solo exhibitions.
-These include: The Institute for Contemporary Art, P.S.1 (now called MoMA PS1) in Long Island City, NY; and seven solo shows at Terry Dintenfass Gallery, New York.
-Other museum exhibitions include: New Britain Museum of American Art, CT; Springfield Museum of Art, OH; Wright Museum of Art, Beloit, WI; Jacksonville Museum of Contemporary Art, FL; and a ten year survey at Ogunquit Museum of American Art, ME.
+A solo exhibition at Poindexter Gallery followed.
+Since then she has had over 40 solo exhibitions.
+These include: The Institute for Contemporary Art, P.S.1 (now called MoMA PS1) in Long Island City, NY and nine solo shows at Terry Dintenfass Gallery, New York.
+Other museum exhibitions include: the Hudson River Museum, Yonkers, NY (2020); New Britain Museum of American Art, CT; Springfield Museum of Art, OH; Wright Museum of Art, WI; Jacksonville Museum of Contemporary Art, FL; and a 10 year survey at Ogunquit Museum of American Art, ME.

-The artist is a founding member of Independent Studios I, a group of artists that has maintained a cooperative workspace in Long Island City, NY since 1978.
-She lives in Bayside, Queens, NY and taught at LaGuardia Community College, Long Island City, in 1980 and from 1998 until 2013.
-Frances Hynes received an MA from New York University and a BA from St. John’s University, Queens, NY.
-She also studied at the Art Students League in Woodstock, NY and the Academy of Fine Arts in Florence, Italy.
+The artist lives in Queens, NY and was a founding member of Independent Studios I, a group of artists that maintained a cooperative workspace for 38 ½ years from 1978 until 2016 in Long Island City, NY.
+Frances Hynes received an MA from New York University and a BA from St. John’s University.
+At New York University she performed in Outskirts, a happening choreographed by Robert Rauschenberg.
+The artist also studied at the Art Students League in Woodstock, NY and the Academy of Fine Arts in Florence, Italy.